Build adaptive apps with Jetpack Compose

 • How to use different types of navigation for better reachability and accessibility.

-• How to use Material 3 components to provide the best experience for every screen size.
+• How to use Material 3 components to provide the best experience for every window size.

 What you'll need

-We will use the Resizable emulator for this codelab, as it lets us switch between different types of devices and screen sizes.
+You'll use the Resizable emulator for this codelab, which lets you switch between different types of devices and window sizes.

 Resizable emulator with options of phone, unfolded, tablet and desktop.